triplebit/triplebit.org/index.md

 Founded in 2024, Triplebit is a U.S. nonprofit organization and transit internet service provider (ISP) based in Minneapolis, MN.

 Our mission is to protect and uphold the rights to privacy, access to information, anonymity, and free speech.
-To further our mission, Triplebit operates high capacity Tor exit relays and other critical privacy infrastructure.
+To further our mission, Triplebit operates unfiltered, high capacity Tor exit relays and other critical privacy infrastructure with direct peering to the [Midwest Internet Cooperative Exchange](https://micemn.net/).

 <!--
 We enhance network privacy by: